UrszulaCzerwinska/DeconICA/docs/DeconICA_introduction.md

 colnames(weighted.scores) <- c("B-cell", "Stroma", "T-cells", "Myeloid", "NK")
 ```

 Here we present results in a form of a stacked baplot where scores sum up to 1.
-The scores used for plot should not be used as final scores, there are just more convinient for visualization putposes.
+The scores used for plot should not be used as final scores, there are just more convinient for visualization purposes.

 ```r
 stacked_proportions_plot(t(weighted.scores))